blUeBUg200/soc-operations/README.md

 During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
 This is a hands-on excercise to understand the detection, deny, degarde and deceive capabilities of the security tools and map them to MITRE matrix against our "Threat Book" TTPs.

 > **_Research Topic:_** Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
-If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)
+If you know any references or exisiting FOSS projects which has this module inbuilt, kindly shoot an email to kaviarasan1195@gmail.com with the references attached.

 > References : [Risk Remediation Analysis](https://www.mitre.org/publications/systems-engineering-guide/enterprise-engineering/systems-engineering-for-mission-assurance/cyber-risk-remediation-analysis; [SOC Assessment](https://mad-certified.mitre-engenuity.org/group/283477)